not-poma/lazyshell/README.md

 [ -f ~/.lazyshell.zsh ] && source ~/.lazyshell.zsh
 ```

+After that restart your shell.
 You can invoke the completion with ALT+G hotkey.

 # Contributing